-9 Key Strategies for How to Research a Novel
+How to Research a Novel: 9 Key Strategies

 - Etymology websites

-- Museums and gift shops, including the little touristy booklets, maps, tour guides
+- Museum exhibits and gift shops, including the little touristy booklets, maps, tour guides

 - Libraries!
 Talk to a reference librarian—they’re awesome at plumbing resources.